-Never dismiss a patient who has repeated presentations with abdominal pain get senior input.
+Never dismiss a patient who has repeated presentations with abdominal pain.
+Seek senior input where necessary.

 Pitfalls in assessing ED patients with abdominal pain include the following:

-- Forgetting to examine the hernial orifices and missing an incarcerated hernia (Fig 1).
+- Do not forget to examine the hernial orifices so as not to miss an incarcerated hernia.

-- Relying too heavily on inflammatory markers -they are non-specific.
+- Do not rely too heavily on inflammatory markers – these are non-specific.

-- Fail to perform an hCG in all females of child-bearing age may fail to diagnose an ectopic pregnancy.
+- Failure to perform an hCG in all females of child-bearing age may mean missing an ectopic pregnancy.

-Do not forget that medical conditions can cause abdominal pain, it is disastrous to miss an inferior MI or DKA.
+- Do not forget that medical conditions can present with abdominal pain.
+It is important not to miss an inferior MI or DKA.